Climate change 2021: There’s no turning back now

 But there is little incentive for private capital to help the poorest and most vulnerable countries to cope with climate ravages and shore up their defences.

-“We cannot just wait for open market incentives to have their way, we need to set prices on carbon globally, we need to set science-based targets that become climate laws,” said Johan Rockstrom, director of the Potsdam Institute for Climate Impact Research.
+“We cannot just wait for open market incentives to have their way, we need to set prices on carbon globally, we need to set science-based targets that become climate laws,” said the Potsdam Institute for Climate Impact Research Director Johan Rockstrom.

 Read More